“On a single day in 1944, Des Nolan famously caught 130 kerosene tins of whitebait single-handed in the Waiatoto River.”

 Okuru River.
 One of the all-time top whitebait rivers.
 Like the Turnbull River, the Okuru has stable banks, produces good whitebait catches consistently, and is less prone to huge floods.

 You don’t see many non-commercial whitebaiters on these rivers.
 They are difficult to access and are situated in very isolated areas.
-You can go whitebaiting there must stay at least 40 metres away from any registered stand.
+You can go whitebaiting there but you must stay at least 40 metres away from any registered stand.
 You need to be prepared for quite a bit of rain too.
 One other thing, did I mention the biting sand flies?

 The West Coast Regional Council – Whitebait Stand Location Maps